 The Standing Committee I can use its Investigation Service for its supervisory investigations.
 This department is thus the most visible component of the Standing Committee I in the field.

 Besides, the Investigation Service can be put in charge of judicial assignments on the request of the judicial authorities.
 On its own initiative or an request of judicial authorities, it can investigate members of the reviewed services who are suspected of having committed a felony or misdemeanour.

-The Investigation Service consists of five commissioners.
+The Investigation Service consists of six commissioners.
 The Head, Frank Franceus, as well as the other members of the Investigation Service have the capacity of judicial police officer, assistant public prosecutor.